snaaleeye/eng114_cloudAWS/readme.md

 2. Tick the AMI you want to use
 3. Launch instance from AMI
 4. Connecting is the same as for a regular instance
+5. Make sure to update security group + environment variable

 When using AMI - ensure when connecting to instance to change root to ubuntu e.g. ssh -i ".pem" root@ec2ip.eu-west-1.compute.amazonaws.com should be ssh -i ".pem" ubuntu@ec2ip.eu-west-1.compute.amazonaws.com

+### Elastic IP
+Biodomain example.com and link that IP to that domain so that the end user access the example.com regardless of the ip changes.
+This is the solution along with domain.

+We are not using it due to security groups as that cements and solidifies our knowledge.
+Elastic IP cost money.
+Ireland only allows us to only use 5 IP so not enough bandwidth.
+We have exhausted.
+There is a website that can collect your IP automatically in a script and inject that into the virtual environment.
+Also forward DNS.
+Cost involved.
+AWS is not free.
+Github we can host our own website as long as the website is static and not dynamic.
+S3 bucket to host static websites.
+Static websites are good for your own where you don’t need user input as there is no business logic involved.

+Sometimes the code that has been developed is not good.
+Do not hesitate to let them know.
+Never try to fix their code.
+Apply two-min rule, if it is easy to fix then do it, if not send back to development team.
+You will be blamed if you change too much.
+Send back to developers with screenshot.
+For example, node seeds/seed.js code not in documentation but we found it.

+Someone creates subnet
+Someone builds the infrastructure to use
+You will not do everything inside a team.

+You can make an executive decision to override certain commands in order to migrate and edit the development team's if block.

+### Automating the process of setting up/configuring a product/app/db/web-app

+- Bootstrap (aka userdata) the configuration of the product
+- #!/bin/bash
+- add script
+- This is done on step 3 in AWS configuration at the bottom

+#!/bin/bash

+var=$(dig +short myip.opendns.com @resolver1.opendns.com)
+echo $var

+hostname -f